 2. In earlier reports, our sample for each year was sometimes fewer than 350 firms because some of these large firms did not have the same CEO for most of or all of the year or the compensation data were not yet available.
 In order to not let changes in sample size affect annual trends, we now examine the top 350 firms with the largest revenues each year for which there are data.

-9. As noted earlier, it may seem counterintuitive that the two ratios for 2000 are different from each other when the average CEO compensation is the same.
-It is important to understand that (as we describe later in this report) we do not create the ratio from the averages; rather we construct a ratio for each firm and then average the ratios across firms.
+8. As noted earlier, it may seem counterintuitive that the two ratios for 2000 are different from each other when the average CEO compensation is the same.
+It is important to understand that (as described later in this report) we do not create the ratio from the averages; rather we construct a ratio for each firm and then average the ratios across firms.

 Baker, Dean, Josh Bivens, and Jessica Schieder.
 2019.
 Reining in CEO Compensation and Curbing the Rise of Inequality.
 Economic Policy Institute, June 2019.

 Bebchuk, Lucian, and Jesse Fried.
 2004.
 Pay Without Performance: The Unfulfilled Promise of Executive Remuneration.
 Cambridge, Mass.: Harvard Univ.
 Press.

 Bivens, Josh, and Lawrence Mishel.
 2013.
 “The Pay of Corporate Executives and Financial Professionals as Evidence of Rents in Top 1 Percent Incomes.”
 Economic Policy Institute Working Paper no. 296, June 2013.